mlowijs/nrf8001-netmf/README.md

 nrf8001-netmf
 =============

-Library for the nRF8001 in .NET Micro Framework.
+Library for the Nordic Semiconductor nRF8001 for the Microsoft .NET Micro Framework.